TheAllen/Coronavirus-Tracker/README.md

 ### Description

-A quick project created to inform users of the Covid-19 cases around the world.
+An web applicatio created to inform users of the Covid-19 cases around the world.
+The cases are listed on the left with the countries with the highest cases.

 ### Technology
 - Spring Boot